165th Rifle Division: Lublin–Brest Offensive

 The west wing Armies joined the offensive at 0530 hours on July 18, following a 30-minute artillery preparation.
-47th Army's shock group had been shifted to its left flank during July 13-16.
+47th Army's shock group had been shifted to its left flank during July 13–16.
 Forward detachments of battalion or regimental size attacked and soon determined that the German first and part of the second trench lines had been abandoned, so a further 110-minute preparation was cancelled.
-The leading Armies (47th, 8th Guards and 69th) reached the second defense zone along the Vyzhuvka River on July 19 and quickly forced a crossing, which led to the zone's collapse by noon, followed by a pursuit of the defeated forces, advancing 20-25km.
+The leading Armies (47th, 8th Guards and 69th) reached the second defense zone along the Vyzhuvka River on July 19 and quickly forced a crossing, which led to the zone's collapse by noon, followed by a pursuit of the defeated forces, advancing 20–25 km.
 On August 9 the 165th would be awarded the Order of the Red Banner for its role in breaking through the German defenses west of Kovel.

 On July 20 the leading Armies reached the final defense line along the Western Bug River and began taking crossing points off the march with their mobile units.
-47th Army was now being led by the 2nd Guards Cavalry Corps, and by dusk was fighting along a line from outside Zalesie to Grabowo to Zabuzhye after a further advance of 18-26km.
+47th Army was now being led by the 2nd Guards Cavalry Corps, and by dusk was fighting along a line from outside Zalesie to Grabowo to Zabuzhye after a further advance of 18–26 km.
 The Front's forces were now in a position to begin the encirclement of the German forces around Brest.